 • Purchase eggs packaged in paper cartons that can be recycled instead of Styrofoam or plastic.
 If your store doesn't carry them, ask them to make a change.

-• Choose other goods or products packaged in metal, glass, or cardboard instead of plastic.
+• Choose other goods or products packaged in metal, glass, paper, or cardboard instead of plastic.
 Aluminum and glass are infinitely recyclable without loss in quality.
-Cardboard is recyclable and biodegradable.
+Paper and cardboard are recyclable and biodegradable.

-• Say no to disposable dryer sheets, a synthetic polyester that is intended to be used once and then thrown away.
+• Say no to disposable dryer sheets, a synthetic polyester intended to be used once and then thrown away.
 Instead, try wool dryer balls, a renewable resource.

 • Use bar soap instead of liquid hand soap, shower gel, or body wash.
 Choose bar soap wrapped in paper or bars that can be purchased in bulk.